ViscousTests/website/content/docs/gamedev/my-projects.md

 by resource management board games, and turn based tactics games.
 Supposed to be a fusion of these genres.

+## Tactics RPG Game

+Code can be found at https://github.com/kovasap/tactics/blob/main/DESIGN.md.

+## No RNG Battle Brothers Overhaul

+Code can be found at https://github.com/kovasap/mod_rng_free.

 Categories: [Gamedev]({{< relref "/" >}}?Gamedev=true)